sanatkumarsjk/Walmart_interview/README.md

    - How many of the requested seats are assigned next to each other.
    - Which section the alloted seat belong to; therater being divided in three section, viz.
 Top, Center, Bottom.
      - Customers prefer Center, Top and then Bottom section.
-6. Customer satisfaction can be clculated be following formula:
+6. Customer satisfaction of a group can be clculated be following formula:
    - CSI =  ![equation](http://www.sciweavers.org/tex2img.php?eq=\sum_{i=1}^{k}c_{i}^{2}%2Bc_{i}*seatVal_{i}&bc=White&fc=Black&im=jpg&fs=12&ff=arev&edit=)
      - k is number of groups formed for a request.
      - where c in number of people in group i.